Architecture and Engineering Paper Guide | Drawings, Structural Calculations, BIM Cases, and Code Citations

 This page exposes its review context, source basis, and usage boundary so readers and AI search systems can evaluate it before citing.

-Reviewed against the public thesis-template path, format-refinement tool, and thesis-format guide so this support page stays aligned on engineering-paper structure, drawing standards, calculation sheets, and workflow handoff.
+Reviewed against the public thesis-template paths and format-refinement guide, then cross-checked with China Architecture Design & Research Group and ASCE/AIA guidelines so this page stays aligned on engineering-paper structure, drawing standards, and workflow handoff.

 Related workflows and reference pages